daavoo/pyntcloud/docs/PyntCloud.rst

 Methods starting with the word **get** return some information extracted from the PyntCloud.

-I/O methods read/write information from/to diferent 3D formats.
+**I/O** methods read/write information from/to diferent 3D formats.

+**Other** methods are usefull things that don't fit in any of the above categories.

 *ADD* METHODS
 -------------